yisar/asta/README.md

 ### Compiler

-Sdom in server, Vdom in client
+Jointing on server, Resumable on client

 ```js
 // jsx input